gnardini/llm-logger/setup-libs/typescript/README.md

 1. Keep track of all your AI API calls in one place.
 2. Analyze usage patterns and optimize your API usage.
 3. Debug and improve your AI-powered applications more effectively.
-4. Maintain a comprehensive log for auditing and compliance purposes.

 For more information and advanced usage, visit [LLM Logger](https://llmlogger.com/).